SonarSource/SonarJS/sonar-javascript-plugin/src/main/resources/static/documentation.md

 ## Prerequisites

-In order to analyze JavaScript or TypeScript code, you need to have Node.js >= 10 installed on the machine running the scan.
+In order to analyze JavaScript or TypeScript code, you need to have supported version of Node.js installed on the machine running the scan.
+Supported versions are current LTS versions (v10, v12, v14) and latest version v15.
+Odd (non LTS) versions might work, but are not actively tested.

 If standard `node` is not available, you have to set property `sonar.nodejs.executable` to an absolute path to Node.js executable.

 ## Language-Specific Properties